macxwhale/Feedback-Max/docs/src/components/admin/UserManagement.md

 # UserManagement.tsx

 ## Purpose
-Provides the main user management interface for a specific organization within the admin dashboard.
+Provides a complete interface for managing users and invitations within a specific organization's admin dashboard.

 ## Key Functionality
 - Fetches and displays active members and pending invitations using the `useUserManagementWithInvitations` hook.
-- Presents summary statistics for members and pending invitations using `MemberStats`.
+- Shows key member statistics (total members, admins, pending invitations) using the `MemberStats` component.
-- Includes a modal to invite new users using `EnhancedInviteUserModal`.
+- Provides functionality to invite new users via the `EnhancedInviteUserModal`.
+- Allows updating member roles and removing members, with permission checks using the `useRBAC` hook and `useRemoveUser` mutation.
-- Organizes the display of active members and pending invitations into separate tabs using `@/components/ui/tabs`.
+- Organizes active members and pending invitations into separate tabs using the `Tabs` component.
-- Handles updating user roles and removing members by calling functions provided by the `useUserManagementWithInvitations` and `useUserInvitation` hooks, after checking user permissions with `useRBAC`.
-- Displays loading states and permission errors using `Alert`.
+- Displays loading states and permission errors.

 ## Dependencies
-- `react`
-- `lucide-react` for icons
+- lucide-react for icons (implicitly through child components)
-- `@/components/ui/*` for UI components (Alert, Tabs)
+- `@/components/ui/*` for various UI components (Alert, Tabs)
 - `./EnhancedMembersList`
+- `./useUserManagementWithInvitations` hook
 - `./SimpleUserManagementHeader`
 - `./MemberStats`
 - `./EnhancedInviteUserModal`
 - `./PendingInvitations`
-- `@/hooks/useUserManagementWithInvitations`
-- `@/hooks/useUserInvitation` (specifically `useRemoveUser`)
+- `@/hooks/useUserInvitation` for `useRemoveUser`
-- `@/hooks/useRBAC`
+- `@/hooks/useRBAC` for permission checks

 ## Relationship to other files
-Used as a tab content within the organization admin dashboard (`OrganizationAdminDashboard.tsx`).
-It orchestrates several child components and relies heavily on custom hooks for data fetching, mutations, and permission checks.
+Used within the organization admin dashboard (`OrganizationAdminDashboard.tsx`).
+It serves as a container for various user and invitation management components and logic.

 ### Component Details
 - Props:
   - organizationId: The ID of the organization.
   - organizationName: The name of the organization.
-- State: None managed within this component; state is managed by the utilized hooks.
+- State: Manages internal loading and permissions using `useRBAC` and states from `useUserManagementWithInvitations`.
-- Styling: Tailwind CSS for layout and styling.
+- Styling: Tailwind CSS for layout and spacing.
-- Accessibility: Uses accessible UI components and provides clear status and error messages.
+- Accessibility: Uses accessible child components and provides clear error messages for permission issues.